fwahh/diabetes_prediction/README.md

 ![image](https://user-images.githubusercontent.com/65491089/139818590-732a51bb-033c-401e-bed3-902dcca98679.png)

-If you try to run predict_test.py, you'll received a ConnectionRefusedError due to the flask app not being up and running.
+If you try to run predict_test.py while container is not up, you'll received a ConnectionRefusedError due to the flask app not being up and running.

 ## How to execute scripts (without Dockers)